nlicalzi/nlicalzi/README.md

 - 🛒   Currently working on the Growth team at Shopify.
 - 🏗   Built [Dendro](https://getdendro.com), an open-source serverless monitoring framework for small, distributed applications.
 - 🏙   Formerly a geospatial data scientist working in architecture/urban planning.
-- 🎓   Graduated with an MS in urban data science from NYU.
-- 💻   You can find more info at my personal website: [nlicalzi.com](https://nlicalzi.com)